Cohomological support varieties of certain monomial ideals: Background

 \subsection{Cohomological support varieties}

-Assume henceforth that $Q$ has a natural homomorphism to a field $k$ (if $Q$ is regular local and $k$ is our residue field or a polynomial ring and $k$ is our base field, let this be the quotient map).
-A cohomological support variety is a homological invariant defined in \cite{ab00supp}, though it has been around in other forms since the 1990s \cite{avramov,ab00, ab00supp, ag02} and has been used to prove various homological properties \cite{avramov,ab00supp,nonproxy,bounds,particle,ste14}.
-They concern themselves with the graded $\operatorname{Ext}_E(k,k)$-modules $\operatorname{Ext}_E(M,k)$.
-More specifically, they are concerned with $\operatorname{Ext}_E(M,k)$ as a module over $\mathcal{S}=k[\chi_1,\ldots,\chi_n]$ (where each $\chi_i$ has homological degree $-2$) which has a natural inclusion into $\operatorname{Ext}_E(k,k)$ \cite[Theorem 2.4]{ab00}.
+Henceforth in this work, we will consider the two following cases simultaneously: \begin{itemize} \item $\widehat{R}=Q/I$ with $Q$ a regular local ring and $I$ in the square of the maximal ideal of $Q$ (the \textit{local case}), \item $R = Q/I$ where $Q$ is a positively graded polynomial algebra over a field and $I$ an ideal generated by homogeneous forms of degree at least 2 (the \textit{graded case}). \end{itemize} In such cases we will call $Q/I$ a \textit{minimal regular presentation} of $R$.
+Note that in either case we have a residue (respectively, base) field $k$.
+A cohomological support variety is a homological invariant defined in \cite{vpd} which can be found in many forms \cite{avramov,ab00, ab00supp, ag02} and has been used to prove various homological properties \cite{avramov,ab00supp,nonproxy,bounds,particle,ste14}.
+It concerns itself with the graded $\operatorname{Ext}_E(k,k)$-module $\operatorname{Ext}_E(M,k)$.
+More specifically, it is concerned with $\operatorname{Ext}_E(M,k)$ as a module over $\mathcal{S}=k[\chi_1,\ldots,\chi_n]$ (where each $\chi_i$ has homological degree $-2$) which has a natural inclusion into $\operatorname{Ext}_E(k,k)$ \cite[Section 2]{ab00}.
 In these cases, we have

 where

 \begin{definition} The \textit{cohomological support variety} $\operatorname{V}_R(M)$ of a module $M$ is the support of the projectivization of the $\mathcal{S}$-module $\operatorname{Ext}_E(M,k)$: